petrvanblokland/DesignDesignSpace/Site.md

 * Designers interested to develop skill that make them independent from future developments.
 * Designers who would like to do a follow-up refresh study, but are lacking time, finance or geographic location to make that work.

-In general the aim is to get graduated students as well as experienced designers back to a space of “WOW!”.
+In general the aim is to get graduate students as well as experienced designers back to a space of “WOW!”.

 Focus is on design students and their individual goals.
 Not on predefined course content.